cdnkr/create-bot/README.md

 This project provides a template to create a WhatsApp chatbot.
 It allows users to add and demo bot messages, design message flows, and deploy the Chatbot by adding their WhatsApp Business API credentials.

+## Features

+- **Message Demo**: Easily add and preview bot messages.
+- **Flow Design**: Create and manage your chatbot's message flow.
+- **Deployment**: Integrate your WhatsApp Business phone number verify token and whatsapp token, and deploy your chatbot.

 ## TODO

 ### front-end